 "The original mansion has been brought back to life, and once again sets the scene for a roaring good time thanks to interior designer Ken Fulk, who also outfitted the property’s new Inn, a three-story courtyard-style building with 42 guest rooms and 7 terrace suites.
 Join us below on an exclusive, virtual tour of the resort’s idyllic grounds (BYO champagne coupe optional)."

 "The funny thing is, Commodore Edgar Perry wasn't really a commodore at all," says Marco Bustamante, general manager at the new Commodore Perry Estate in Austin.
-Perry once lost his houseboat during a flood on Lake Austin, and after that, there were nos haking the tongue-in-cheek nickname.
+Perry once lost his houseboat during a flood on Lake Austin, and after that, there were no shaking the tongue-in-cheek nickname.
 Although perhaps inept with watercraft, Perry was a successful early-twentieth-century businssman, estate builder, and host, as evidenced by the gorgeous ten-acre property that he owned and once claimed was "a great place to throw a party."

 February 25, 2020

 The best part of winter ending, aside from longer days and shorter jackets, is the return of spring dining.
 Not only do we feel more inclined to venture out for dinner when it's brighter and marginally warmer, but we're also enticed by a flurry of new openings.
 This spring, several highly anticipated concepts are opening around the country.
 Located at the lush, historic Commodore Perry Estate in Central Austin, the restaurant will serve seasonal Texas cuisine, sourcing from the on-property garden and local purveyors.

 February 20, 2020